 Creative Refresher: Capture Transforms Your World Into Design Assets

 Some of life’s most delightful moments happen away from your desk: when you’re taking a break from work, on a destination vacation or simply taking a walk in your neighborhood.
 But what do you do when you find something out in the wild that could influence your work?
-Enter Adobe Capture, a mobile app that lets you take those fleeting moments of inspiration and turn them into concrete digital assets to use on your favorite Adobe desktop apps.
+Enter Adobe Capture, a mobile app (and now desktop extension) that lets you take those fleeting moments of inspiration and turn them into concrete digital assets to use on your favorite Adobe desktop apps.
 Capture lets you turn images into vector shapes, patterns, brushes, 3D materials, color palettes, and even type.

 Did you miss Capture’s latest feature release?
 We got you.
 Let’s break it down, so you can bring back the excitement into your creation process with the latest Type and Materials features.
 We’ll also recap all the other cool things you can create with the app, and outline a few favorite desktop workflows.